Le Dolino 💡

 In many classrooms, science is still taught mainly as the gathering of content and competencies.
 In some others, science is being reframed as a positive experience: a space for belonging.

-Real science is complex, uncertain, and public.
-While science competencies and identities form two crucial and complementary dimensions for STEM learning, they don’t fully capture what scientists actually do.
-When evaluating practicing scientists, we rarely ask how much they know, or how they see themselves.
+Science is complex, uncertain, and public.
+While science competencies and identities form two crucial and complementary dimensions for STEM learning, they don’t fully capture yet what scientists actually do.
+For example, when casually evaluating practicing scientists, we rarely ask how much they know, or how they see themselves.
 We ask about their research.
 We ask about their science.

 Epistemic output, such as the product generated from research and development, forms a third complementary dimension of scientist formation.
 Teaching how students can achieve this is the key focus of my work.

-As part of this work, I study what happens in disciplinary scientific spaces such as laboratories and research groups to build a pedagogical model that works across the board, with a specific interest on secondary education.
+As part of this work, I study what happens in disciplinary scientific spaces such as laboratories and research groups to build a pedagogical model that works across the board, with a specific interest on pre-graduate education.
+While I am concerned in scientist formation at a systems level, my personal area of STEM inquiry lies in the computational sciences.

 Since 2021, I’ve been working to strengthen the foundations for scientist education in the Philippines